FadhelA/fadhela.github.io/_pages/about.md

 My primary research subject is statistical machine learning with Bayesian Nonparametric methods and models.
 I have been working on two main lines of research: 1) Methodological and theoretical properties of clustering and feature allocation models, with applications to language and network modeling; 2) Privacy preservation and disclosure risk limitation.

 Since September 2019, I have been working part-time with the AWS forecasting team at Amazon Research.
-I am developing models at the intersectopn of Bayesian Machine Learning and Deep learning for anomaly detection.
+I am developing models for anomaly detection at the intersection of Bayesian Machine Learning and Deep learning.

 Curriculum
 ------